Spring Break (film): Cast

 The cast also includes Tammy Lynn Leppert in an uncredited bit part as a participant in a boxing match.
 Reportedly, she is also the bikini model used on the film poster.
 Leppert disappeared at the age of 18 from Cocoa Beach, Florida, on July 6, 1983, under mysterious circumstances and has not been seen since.

+Production

+Victor Miller, who wrote Friday the 13th for Cunningham, said the director wanted to emulate the success of Porky's.
+Miller wrote a few drafts of the script but Cunningham wanted to bring in another writer, which ended the friendship between Miller and Cunningham.

 Soundtrack

 The soundtrack for the film was issued on vinyl LP and released by Warner Brothers.